J-DubApps/get-chat-cmd/README.md

 # get-chat-cmd: AI PowerShell Command Generator

-This repository contains PowerShell functions that convert plain English requests into PowerShell commands using your chosen AI/LLM.
-LLM outputs a PS command for review in console + copies the command to clipboard. **NOTE**: You **must** have *your own* API key from at least one of the 3 included AI Service Providers in order to minimally use any one of the 3 functions included in `ai_powershell_commands.ps1`.
+This repo contains my PowerShell functions that I use for stating plain English requests to your chosen AI-LLM, and receiving back a PS command.
+LLM outputs a PS command for review in console + copies the command to clipboard. **NOTE**: You **must** have *your own* API key from *at least one* of the 3 included AI Service Providers in order to minimally use *any one* of the 3 functions in `ai_powershell_commands.ps1`.
+It is not expensive to maintain 3 API keys for these providers (and Openrouter is a gateway to multiple popular AI models).

 These functions have only been tested in **PowerShell Core 7.5** (they may work in 5.1, just haven't tested).
 Also you can rename the functions to anything you want (I think "`get-ai-cmd`" is better, but I'm too lazy to rename everything 😂).